by Texas Homesteader ~

 Stevia Can Taste Bitter If You Use Too Much

-But if you measure too heavily with Stevia you’ll not only get too much sweet flavor but a bitter taste as well.
+But if you measure too heavily with Stevia you’ll get too much sweetness AND a bitter taste as well.
 So a light hand is best when using Stevia.

 -